tberg12/ocular/README.md

 * `-explicitCharacterSet`: A set of valid characters.
 If a character with a diacritic is found but not in this set, the diacritic will be dropped.
 Other excluded characters will simply be dropped.
 Ignore to allow all characters. *Not currently implemented*.
 Default: ...

-* `-maxLines`: Maximum number of lines to use from corpus.
-Default: 1000000

 * `-charN`: LM character n-gram length.
 Default: 6